dotnet/csharplang/proposals/collection-literals.md

     // do things with span
 }
 ```

-This approach ensures the stack does not grow in an unbounded fashion, though it may not be possible in all collection-literal cases.

 If the compiler decides to allocate on the heap, the translation for `Span<T>` is simply: